A1Codes/TinderBot/README.md

-# TinderBot
-TinderBot that auto swipes pictures.
+Tinder Auto Liker Bot
+This is a Python script that automates liking profiles on Tinder using Selenium web driver.

+Installation
-Ensure that you have Selenium installed by executing the command "pip install selenium" for installation.
+Ensure that you have Python and pip installed on your machine.
+Install Selenium package by running the command "pip install selenium".
-At present, the code is only compatible with Facebook login.
-Therefore, to run the code successfully, you must enter your information in the logindetails.py file.
+Clone this repository.

+Usage
+Enter your Facebook email and password in the logindetails.py file.
+Run the script using python tinder_bot.py.

+Disclaimer
+This script is intended for educational purposes only.
+Use it at your own risk.
+The developers are not responsible for any misuse or damage caused by this script.